deonpollard/SmartBackup/README.md

 $ xcopy <source> smartbackup
 ```

-### Setup and Configuration
+## Setup and Configuration

-##### Tenants file
+### Tenants file
+The Tenants file is  mandatory and must be supplied.
 Edit the SmartBackup.csv file to contain entries for every Smartsheet User(Tenant) you want to backup.
 Note column names must be spelled exactly as shown and are case-sensitive.

 | Name | Value |
 | ------ | ------ |